Browser does not support script.

 For UK applicants FDS, MFDS or MJDF is desirable.

 Non UK applicants will be required to provide evidence ofthe required level of English Language Proficiency.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £40 applies.
 Completed applications (which will normally consist of an online application form, both references, a transcript of previous degrees and a CV) will not be considered until after the deadline date (31 January).
 Candidates will then be shortlisted for interviews which will be held in December or January.
 If selected for interview, you should bring to interview a portfolio of clinical dentistry to demonstrate your clinical skills.

 You should show how the degree will fit into your career plan and demonstrate a focused interest in paediatric dentistry.
 Please submit a separate CV in addition to the application form.

 The deadline for applications is 01 July 2016 for 2016 entry.
 Applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
 Please note that funding deadlines may be earlier.

 The programme aims to produce paediatric dentists who are thinkers.
 Proficient and confident in all areas of Clinical Paediatric Dentistry, and capable of literature critique and in the conduct of scientific research.
 Our students will be able to use their skills and knowledge to set up paediatric dentistry services in both community and hospital settings.